EGI-Federation/check-in-validator-plugin/README.md

 #### Logger configuration

-By default, the script will sent the log messages to `syslog`.
+By default, the script will send the log messages to `syslog`.

-If you need to sent the log messages to a separate file, you will need to edit the `handlers` under the `[logger_root]` section and the properties under the `[handler_fileHandler]` section in `/etc/egi-check-in-validator/config/logger.ini`.
+If you need to send the log messages to a separate file, you will need to edit the `handlers` under the `[logger_root]` section and the properties under the `[handler_fileHandler]` section in `/etc/egi-check-in-validator/config/logger.ini`.